I was Afraid of an MBA

 What were you afraid of before starting an MBA?

 Matt: Two years before I entered my MBA program I had lunch with a mentor and mentioned the thought of applying to business school.
 He said it was a great idea based on my personality and skillet.

 However, I was scared.

 When I imagined MBA students I thought they only cared about money, would do anything to get ahead, and coming from a teaching and non-profit background I would be a complete outcast.

 I did not want to go through the fears I had created in my mind.
 So for another two years, I did not even think of an MBA until the idea came roaring back one summer morning as I was prepping for class.
 I was teaching summer school at the University of Houston and was trying to identify where the next chapter of my life would take me.

 Those fears remained, yet I feared not trying something new even more which took me to an MBA program at Bauer College of Business.

 Alejandro: My main fear was awakening the competitive and task-oriented energy that I had inside.

-As a kid and teenager I would get furious when I didn’t win at anything (basketball, monopoly or any kind of argument), and I would get very passionate about anything that I was doing.
+As a kid and teenager, I would get furious when I didn’t win at any activity (basketball, monopoly or any kind of argument), and I would get very passionate about anything that I was doing.
 I burned a lot of bridges because I didn’t know how to control and use that energy as needed.
-And I was letting that energy control my thoughts, feelings and actions.
+And I was letting that energy control my thoughts, feelings, and actions.

-Over the years I started to become more mindful, thanks to several books on the topic like The Way of The Seal by Mark Divine.
-Thanks to books like these and consistently doing mindful practices like meditation, I was now able to control that explosive and impulsive passion that I had.
+Over the years I started to become more mindful by reading several books on the topic like The Way of The Seal by Mark Divine.
+Thanks to books like these, and consistently doing mindful practices like meditation, I was now able to control (a bit better) that explosive and impulsive passion that I had.